gempesaw/writing/drafts/ios-appium-proxy.md

 with a cool feature of Quicktime Player.
-Set up an unused OS X box on your network to accept Screen Sharing requests, connect an iOS device to it, start all the requisite servers on the box, and then open up Quicktime and do `File -> New Mobie Recording`.
+Set up an unused OS X box on your network to accept Screen Sharing requests, connect an iOS device to it, start all the requisite servers on the box, and then open up Quicktime and do `File -> New Mobile Recording`.
 Choose your iOS device from the dropdown list near the record button, and then you can see the screen of the device from a remote machine.
 Leave that quicktime window open, and then you don't need to be physically near your iOS device to observe the tests - it will be visible when you use Screen Sharing to connect to the OS X box!

-[^1]: For whatever reason (probably a very good reason), native apps do not respect the proxy settings on the device, and I'm not aware of any other way to route a native app's HTTP traffic through a proxy
+[^1]: For whatever reason (probably a very good reason), native apps do not respect the proxy settings on the device, and I'm not aware of any way to route a native app's HTTP traffic through a proxy.

 [^2]: If, like me, you don't believe the proxy settings are saved, since you don't press a "Save" or "Confirm" button, and there's no UI